 The United States health care system is caring for an increasingly diverse nation.
 Since the year 2000, California has become a "minority-majority" state, and 65% of school-aged children are people of color.
 It is therefore essential to consider the impact of cultural issues on students, their families, and providers.
-The reality is that U.S. health care providers offer services along a spectrum of cultural competency, from recognizing to understanding, to appreciating the significance of diversity.
-Culture impacts people's views about general health care, reproductive health care, and consent issues.
-According to one definition:
+The reality is that U.S. health care

 "A culturally sensitive health care system is one that is not only accessible, but also respects the beliefs, attitudes, and cultural lifestyles of its patients.
 It is a system that is flexible - one that acknowledges that health and illness are in large part molded by variables such as ethnic values, cultural orientation, religious beliefs, and linguistic considerations.
 It is a system that acknowledges that in addition to the physiological aspects of disease, the culturally constructed meaning of illness is a valid concern of clinical care.
 And finally, it is a system that is sensitive to intra-group variations in beliefs and behaviors, and avoids labeling and stereotyping."
-According to the Kaiser Family Foundation, it is also important to take into account other population groups such as those defined by social class, religious affiliation, and sexual orientation may also have unique perspectives that should be incorporated into the definition.
+According to the Kaiser Family Foundation, it is also important to take into account other population groups such as those defined by social class, religious affiliation, and sexual orientation may also have unique perspectives that should be incorporated into the definition.10

 Cultural and linguistic competence is a set of congruent behaviors, attitudes and policies that come together in a system, agency or among professionals that enables effective work in cross-cultural situations.
 "Culture" refers to integrated patterns of human behavior that include the language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious or social groups.
-"Competence" implies having the capacity to function effectively as an individual and an organization within the context of the cultural beliefs, behaviors and needs presented by consumers and their communities.
+"Competence" implies having the capacity to function effectively as an individual and an organization within the context of the cultural beliefs, behaviors and needs presented by consumers and their communities.11